Ierofantis/Markdown-Previewer/README.md

 # Markdown previewer on React for Freecode Camp

-To run it:
+To run it locally go to CMD:

-cd markdown
+cd ..etc../markdown

 npm install